 Designer Tip: A box-pleated valance is a classic design that is perfect for traditional bedroom styles or old-world looks such as Tuscan or British Colonial.
 Choose a valance that matches your bedding for the most formal appearance, or go a bit more casual with a valance that contrasts in color or pattern.

 Swags are pieces of fabric loosely slung and draped over a decorative rod or wound over a tieback at each corner of a window frame to add a little style and romance to your room.
 There are many different ways to hang swags, but one of the most common is a simple swag.
 In this look, the swag drapes in the middle like a valance; the ends, either cut into diagonals or simply hemmed, softly hang down on each side of the window.

 Designer Tip: Swags are great for a glamorous cottage or country-style bedroom because of the sheer, romantic softness of the window treatment.
 A swag by itself cannot provide much privacy, so it needs to be combined with other window treatments—such as curtains, blinds, shutters, or shades.

 Swags are also a wonderful alternative to drapes for a canopy bed.
 Just wind the fabric over the bed’s posts, and let it drape gracefully around the corners of the canopy frame.

 04 of 04

-A cornice is a box-like wooden valance typically crafted from plywood, then covered with paint, wallpaper or fabric and mounted to the wall above the window.
-Other cornices are carved from attractive wood, and then stained to look good without need of paint or fabric coverings.
-A cornice can be paired with soft window treatments--such as fabric shades, drapes, or curtains--or used alone, which provides a more formal look to a master bedroom suite.
+A cornice is a box-like wooden valance typically crafted from plywood, then covered with paint, wallpaper, or fabric and mounted to the wall above the window.
+Other cornices are carved from attractive wood and then stained to look good without needing paint or fabric coverings.
+A cornice can be paired with soft window treatments—such as fabric shades, drapes, or curtains—or used alone, which provides a more formal look to a primary bedroom suite.